tsunglung/TpeWaterFee/README.md

 5. Go to "headers" -> "request headers"
 6. copy the 24 characters like "xwu51weubdalqqkmnlizypxc" starting after "SessionId=" in the field (mark with a mouse and copy to clipboard)
 7. Go to "headers" -> "from data"
-8. copy the 5308 characters like "\wXXXXXXXXXXXX....=" in the field "\__VIEWSTATE:"  (mark with a mouse and copy to clipboard)
+8. copy the > 5308 characters like "\wXXXXXXXXXXXX....=" in the field "\__VIEWSTATE:"  (mark with a mouse and copy to clipboard)
-9. copy the 668 characters like "\wXXXXXXXXXXXX....." in the field "\__EVENTVALIDATION:"  (mark with a mouse and copy to clipboard)
+9. copy the > 668 characters like "\wXXXXXXXXXXXX....." in the field "\__EVENTVALIDATION:"  (mark with a mouse and copy to clipboard)
+   If the lenght of tokens are not right, do querying again.

 # Config